SD-github21/Pewlett-Hackard-Analysis-Folder/README.md

 ## Results

-- (1) A Retirement Titles table was created that contains all employees born between 1952-1955.
+-  A Retirement Titles table was created that contains all employees born between 1952-1955.
 This table contained 133,776 records and revealed duplicate entries because of people having been promoted over the years.
 Below is a sample of the first 10 records in this table:

 ![image](https://user-images.githubusercontent.com/85533099/135701660-09d8a9bf-9a6a-4649-9a45-2fe5f6e9faa3.png)

-- (2) A Unique Titles table was created next to further hone the results of the table generated above and retrieve the most recent title of each employee.
+- A Unique Titles table was created next to further hone the results of the table generated above and retrieve the most recent title of each employee.
 This table contained a list of unique records with 90,398 employees.
 Below is a sample of the first 10 records in this table:

 ![image](https://user-images.githubusercontent.com/85533099/135701683-3dc4eb6b-3724-4265-a3e0-f0fa0b5937d2.png)

-- (3) A Retiring Titles was created to obtain summary data of the total number of employees by title that will be retiring
+- A Retiring Titles was created to obtain summary data of the total number of employees by title that will be retiring.
+Below is the table containing this information:

 ![image](https://user-images.githubusercontent.com/85533099/135701728-d61df006-36a9-4bac-b0e7-e3d6199e7b78.png)